 WARRANTY NOTE: Installer should provide owner with one carton end label from product installed along with the pre-installation moisture content readings for warranty purposes.
-Owner should retain carton end label and copy of invoice with product style name and style number for their records and attach to the final page of these instructions.
+Owner should retain carton end label and copy of invoice with product style name and style number for their records.
 Owner should retain excess flooring and store in a climate controlled area for future repairs in the event flooring is damaged.